CarbonPackages/Carbon.IncludeAssets/README.md

             # Load this CSS asynchronous
             - GeneralHead.css[async]

-            # If a file has the attribute `inline`, the file get
+            # If a file has the attribute `inline`, the file gets
             # inlined.
-Also a different path is used.
+Also, a different path is used.
 This path is
             # set in under `Carbon.IncludeAssets.Default.Path.Inline.CSS`
             # and `Carbon.IncludeAssets.Default.Path.Inline.JS`
             - AboveTheFold.css[inline]